polarispw/polarispw.github.io/content/about/experience.md

         Responsibilities include:

         * Pretrained models' high-performance deployment on smartphones
-        * Investigate the landscape of LLM's deployment on smart devices.
+        * Investigate the technical solutions of LLM's deployment on smart devices.
 The project has been approved for establishment
         * Efficient Matmul kernel for the self-developed framework

   - title: TA of Computer System (22fall)